 - 24. Only certain types of companies can qualify for the reporting exemption under the new CO.
 At a minimum, in accordance with section 359 of the new CO these companies (or groups) must be private companies (or groups) or companies (or a group of companies) limited by guarantee. - 25.
-According to section 11 of the new CO, a company company that is not limited by guarantee is a "private company" if its articles: - (a) restrict a member's right to transfer shares; and - (b) limit the number of its members to 50; and - (c) prohibit any invitation to the public to subscribe for any shares or debentures of the company.; and - (d) is not a company limited by guarantee.
+According to section 11 of the new CO, a company is a "private company" if its articles: - restrict a member's right to transfer shares; and (a) - (b) limit the number of its members to 50; and - prohibit any invitation to the public to subscribe for any shares or debentures of the (c) company; and - (d) is not a company limited by guarantee.